Special discounts – save up to 25%! Don’t miss out on great deals. Check Special Discounts

 Application: Penetrating and breaking up hard, compact, and solid surfaces such as asphalt, stone, and large rocks.

-Breaking through a hard surface is a task for a solid and powerful bucket with a powerful punch.
-One such tool is a rock bucket.
-It can be called a heavy-duty version of a digging bucket.
-Its reinforced design with thicker wear plates allows it to withstand a significant amount of pressure.
-The wear plates, along with sharp teeth, guarantee success in harsh conditions, penetrating even the most stubborn surfaces.
+Breaking through hard surfaces requires a solid and powerful bucket with exceptional durability.
+The rock bucket serves as a heavy-duty version of our standard digging bucket.
+Its reinforced design features thicker wear plates, ensuring it can withstand significant pressure and impact.
+The wear plates, combined with sharp, aggressive teeth, guarantee success in harsh conditions, penetrating even the most stubborn rock formations and compacted materials.

 Utility Excavator Bucket